-In this paper, we evaluated how well the state-of-the-art trace-driven emulation tool Saturator can capture Wi-Fi traces.
-Since the Saturator was originally designed for cellular networks, we showcased how the differences between Wi-Fi and Cellular inhibit the applicability of the Saturator for Wi-Fi as-is.
-We showcased through experimental analysis that the measurements done by the Saturator are influenced by the nature of concurrent traffic.
-Further, we demonstrated how for Wi-Fi saturating just one direction eliminates interference and improves the ability of the Saturator to effectively fill the pipe.
+In this paper, we evaluate how well the state-of-the-art trace-driven emulation tool Saturator captures Wi-Fi traces.
+Since Saturator is originally designed for cellular networks, we showcase how the differences between Wi-Fi and Cellular inhibit the applicability of Saturator for Wi-Fi as-is.
+We highlight through experimental analysis that the measurements done by Saturator are influenced by the nature of concurrent traffic.
+Additionally, we illustrate how saturating Wi-Fi in just one direction eliminates interference, thereby enhancing Saturator's ability to effectively fill the pipe.

-Yet, all of the experiments we conducted so far were in ideal Wi-Fi conditions, for future work, we aim to repeat our experiments in different setups to study the effects of multipath fading.
-We would also like to study the impact of 802.11 frame-aggregation on the trace replay.
-Further, we plan to explore the idea of introducing the packet loss in the replay as this is a common behaviour in Wi-Fi.
+Although all the experiments we conduct are in ideal Wi-Fi conditions, for future work, we aim to repeat our experiments in different set-ups to study the effects of multipath fading.
+We also plan to study the impact of 802.11 frame-aggregation on trace replay.
+Further, we plan to explore the idea of introducing packet loss in the replay as this is a common behavior in Wi-Fi.
 Finally, we aim to investigate the ideal window size to eliminate the observed packet drops at the driver side.

 \Urlmuskip=0mu plus 1mu